Aetherinox/csf-firewall/docs/docs/install/download.md

     tar -xzf csf.tgz -C /root/csf
     ```

+=== ":aetherx-axs-file-zip: .zip"

+    ```bash
+    unzip csf.zip -d /root/csf
+    ```

 <br />

-After you extract the `.zip` or `.tgz`, you can now change over to the folder where the extracted CSF files are located:
+After you extract the archive, you can now change over to the folder where the extracted CSF files are located:

 ```shell
 cd /root/csf